jaksonkallio/mecono/documentation.md

 ## Terms
 * **Neighbor**: A node with hop count 1 (directly connected to self-node) is a neighbor.
 A connection between two nodes is called a *neighborship*.
-* **Ping**: Time, in milliseconds, between a sent ping chunk and a ping response.
+* **Ping**: Time, in milliseconds, between a sent ping and a ping response.
 * **Self-Node**: The node the host software is running on, with an independent database and functionality.
-* **Chunk**: A piece of data.
-Can be either a "ping", "data", or "receipt" type.
+* **Parcel**: A piece of data.
-* **Receipt Chunk**: A response that a node received a specific chunk.
+* **Pallet**: A group of parcels that make up a large piece of data, built on the receiving node.
+* **Signal**: A high-level way of referring to a complete pallet made up of parcels, assuming everything is working properly.
 * **Remote-Node** or **Node**: A node that isn't a self-node.
 * **Community**: Nodes that are within a user-defined hop count are part of community.
-Larger values make for more local stability, but O(n^2) ping operations.
-Communities are used to orient nodes when they come online and to allow for a larger net to catch inbound connections.
+Communities share paths and announce existence to eachother.
-* **Hop**: Distance between two nodes, measured in number of nodes between the two plus one.
+* **Hops**: Distance between two nodes, measured in number of connections traversed.
+Hop-0 is self node, hop-1 is neighbor, etc.
-* **Path Segment**: A connection between two nodes that has a unique ID that is the hash of the two node addresses concatenated.
+* **Stop**: A single node in a path.
-* **Path**: A path between two nodes, made up of path segment objects.
+* **Path**: A path between two nodes, made up of stops.
 * **Pinned Node**: A remote node that should always have a known, and tested, path to the self-node to allow for quick communication.
-More pinned nodes means more load to test paths constantly.
-* **Inbound Queue**: A thread that checks for new inbound chunks and holds them in a FIFO queue for processing/forwarding.

-## Classes
-* `SelfNode`: The node representing the single host node on a machine, or in a simulated environment, each simulated node.
-* `RemoteNode`: A remote node that is not the self-node.
-* `Chunk`: A chunk of data that can be sent through the network.
-* `Path`: A collection of path segments with various statistics about each segment.
-* `PathSegment`: A connection between two nodes.

-## Configuration
-### General
-* `community_hop_radius: Integer`: What number of hops is considered a "community".
-* `node_label: String`: Customizable, unregulated, string that represents the self-node in human readable form.
-* `int hop_forward_limit_ping: Integer`: Don't forward ping chunks that have travelled more than X hops.
-* `int hop_forward_limit_data: Integer`: Don't forward data chunks that have travelled more than X hops.
-* `max_inbound_queue_time: Integer`: Max time, in milliseconds, to keep a chunk in the inbound queue.

-### `SimNetwork.h` Simulation Variables
-* `neighbor_connectivity: Integer`: The percent chance for a neighborship between adjacent nodes to be generated.
-* `rows: Integer`: Number of rows to be created in the simulated grid.
-* `columns: Integer`: Number of columns to be created in the simulated grid.
+* **Trusted Node**: A remote node that the self node has given "trusted status" to.
+Path information is requested from trusted nodes.
+All trusted nodes also automatically act like pinned nodes.
+* **Mailbox**: The inbound/outbound coordinator for parcels.
+Builds pallets and hands them off to the self node when done.
+* **Ping (Pallet Type)**: Quick 1-parcel request sent to a node to check online status or latency.
+* **Ping Response (Pallet Type)**: Response to a ping.
+* **Discover (Pallet Type)**: Request for path information from a specific node.
+* **Discover Response (Pallet Type)**: Response to a discover request.
+* **Data (Pallet Type)**: Standard parcel that contains a normal data transfer.
+* **Data Receipt (Pallet Type)**: After the receiving node fully builds a pallet, it sends a receipt to originator.

 ## Functions
 ### Node Birth